We're recruiting a postdoctoral researcher for Systems Biology of Energy-Limited Bacterial Cells

 You can expect to grow in your lab skill toolbox, versatility, and ability to think about complex data in your time with us.
 You can expect us to be an inclusive group who’ll support you in your growth, rise to challenges with you, and grow alongside you.
 But you won’t have to do it all—heroics aren’t necessary!
 Yes, we want to publish top-notch science with you, but we also want to be kind, considerate, fair, flexible, and calm.
 We care about how you develop as a scientist and as a person.
 To this end, we use science-based intentional mentoring approaches to help you achieve your project and career vision.
 This includes biannual review guided by your individual development plan, assessment of your professional goals, and charting your growth toward them.
 You’ll have the opportunity to be involved in selecting an undergraduate researcher that will work alongside you under your mentorship to accomplish the project goals and help you develop your own mentorship voice.

-Beyond our lab group, UArizona offers a variety of professional and career development programs and ways to connect with other folks at similar career stages through UArizona Postdoctoral Affairs and the UArizona Postdoctoral Association.
+Beyond your training in our lab group, UArizona offers a variety of professional and career development programs and ways to connect with other folks at similar career stages through UArizona Postdoctoral Affairs and the UArizona Postdoctoral Association.
 If you’re hired into an academic faculty position from your position in our lab, the microbes, resources, and techniques you develop with us can go with you to seed your independent research career—no strings attached.

-We’re looking for a researcher who gets excited about applying systems biology or functional genomic approaches to understand the links between genomes and their expression and the physiology of unusual microbes or microbial growth states.
+We’re looking for a researcher who gets excited about applying systems biology or functional genomic approaches to understand the links between gene expression and the physiology of unusual microbes or microbial growth states.
 You’ll have defended your doctoral degree in microbiology or a closely related biological field before the end of 2022.
 You’ll demonstrate solid microbiology fundamentals rooted in excellent written and verbal communication and organization with a commitment to independent problem solving.

 You’ll have your own way of learning and style of how you do science.
 We’re committed to accommodating your uniqueness.
 We value self-starters who are biased toward taking action on a project, even if it means stumbling a bit along the way.
 We appreciate people who have clear opinions and can commit to a direction, even when there is disagreement.
 We want people who see value in everyone being heard.
 We rigorously consider ideas—and challenge each other on them—but all remember that we’re here for the same purpose: to do top notch science together.
 That comes with direct feedback, openness to each other’s experiences, and willingness to show up for each other as well as for the work at hand.